00YuhanHuang/Data-Repository/README.md

 Indicates the number of the bus corresponding to the calculated LMP.

 ### For "Data of Fig.1 Comparison of the accuracy of LMP by DCOPF-based methods"
-This is the raw data presented in Figure 1 of the paper.
+This is the raw data presented in Fig. 1 of the paper.
 #### Relative LMP Error
 We compare the LMPs obtained from the DCOPF-based models with those obtained from the ACOPF models to obtain the relative LMP errors.
 The calculation method can be obtained specifically from Formula (60) in the paper.
 #### Methods